-TrueNorth works to ensure our children, families, and seniors have consistent, dependable access to enough food for active, healthy living through food provisions, a healthful diet, and nutrition education.
-We also help with medical needs, by providing medical equipment loan, and LifeLink.
+TrueNorth Community Services works to ensure our children, families, and seniors have consistent, dependable access to enough food for active, healthy living through food provisions, a healthful diet, and nutrition education.
+We also help with medical needs, by providing medical equipment loans and LifeLink.

-Having the basic food staples in your home's pantry, such as oatmeal, sugar, flour and rice, can make a little go a long way.
-We provide these through our Food Staples program which can be accessed through our Food Pantry, which is open from 8:30 AM - 4:30 PM, Monday - Friday (on days the agency is open).
-You must fill out an intake form, meet income requirements, and be a Newaygo County Resident or live within the borders of the Hesperia School District to use the pantry.
+Having the basic food staples in your home's pantry, such as oatmeal, sugar, flour, and rice, can make a little go a long way.
+We provide these through our Food Staples program which can be accessed through our Food Pantry.

 Weekend PowerPacks provide area youth with weekend food through partnership with local school districts.
 Each Weekend PowerPack consists of kid-friendly, shelf stable pre-packaged foods such as protein, nuts, cereal, pudding, soup, fruit, granola bars, microwaveable meals, snacks and/or other items.
 This fuel is crucial to the success of local kids.

 We partner with Feeding America West Michigan on a monthly mobile food pantry visit at TrueNorth, typically the last Wednesday of the month except in December (when there is no visit because of the holidays).
 We are currently hosting food trucks twice a month to meet an increase in need.
 In addition, TrueNorth works with Feeding America West Michigan and the Fremont Area Community Foundation to help coordinate the mobile food pantry schedule in Newaygo County.